symfony/symfony/UPGRADE-3.4.md

    will be removed in 4.0.
 Use the `--prefix` option with an empty string as value instead (e.g. `--prefix=""`)

+ * The `Symfony\Bundle\FrameworkBundle\DependencyInjection\Compiler\TranslationDumperPass`
+   class has been deprecated and will be removed in 4.0.
+Use the `Symfony\Component\Translation\DependencyInjection\TranslationDumperPass` class instead.

+ * The `Symfony\Bundle\FrameworkBundle\DependencyInjection\Compiler\TranslationExtractorPass`
+   class has been deprecated and will be removed in 4.0.
+Use the `Symfony\Component\Translation\DependencyInjection\TranslationExtractorPass` class instead.

+ * The `Symfony\Bundle\FrameworkBundle\DependencyInjection\Compiler\TranslatorPass`
+   class has been deprecated and will be removed in 4.0.
+Use the `Symfony\Component\Translation\DependencyInjection\TranslatorPass` class instead.

 Process
 -------